Paulo Sitanggang

-Paulo Oktavianus Sitanggang (born 17 October 1995) is an Indonesian professional footballer who plays as a central midfielder for Liga 1 club Madura United.
+Paulo Oktavianus Sitanggang (born 17 October 1995) is an Indonesian professional footballer who plays as a central midfielder for Super League club Madura United.

 Club career

 Barito Putera

 On 21 October 2014, Paulo signed a three-year contract with Barito Putera to commence ahead of the 2015 Indonesia Super League.
 He made his debut on 4 April 2015, replacing Manahati Lestusen in the 51st minute of a 2–0 victory against Persela Lamongan.

 Persik Kediri

 He was signed for Persik Kediri to play in Liga 1.
 Sitanggang made his league debut on 6 March 2020 in a match against Bhayangkara at the Brawijaya Stadium, Kediri.

 PSMS Medan

 In 2021, Sitanggang signed for PSMS Medan to play in the Liga 2 in the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
-The season was abandoned and was declared void on 20 January 2021.
+The season was abandoned and declared void on 20 January 2021.

 Borneo

 He was signed for Borneo to play in Liga 1.
 Sitanggang made his league debut on 10 September 2021 in a match against Persik Kediri at the Pakansari Stadium, Cibinong.